-A daily schedule is required by the rules to be posted in each classroom.
-These schedules should be age-appropriate and individual to each classroom.
-One schedule is not appropriate for an entire center because children of different ages and abilities will require longer or shorter times for different activities.
+A daily schedule is required by rules to be posted in each classroom.
+These schedules should be age-appropriate and individualized for each classroom.
+One schedule is not appropriate for use for an entire center as children of different ages and abilities will require longer or shorter times for different activities.

-Schedules should show all hours of operation, from the time the center opens until the time the center closes.
-Refer to your application to ensure the schedules match the hours of operation and the ages served.
+Schedules should show all hours of operation, from the time the center is opened until the center closes.